Integrative-Transcriptomics/DamageProfiler/README.md

 It creates
 - damage plots
-- a fragment length distribution
+- fragment length distribution
-- a read identity distribution
+- read identity distribution
-- a base frequency table of reference
+- base frequency table of reference
-- a table of different base misincorporations and their occurrences
+- table of different base misincorporations and their occurrences

 ###### How to run